 Questions to ask yourself to figure out the best lunch box for your child’s needs.

 - Plastic or metal?
 There are pros and cons to both materials.
 Many people feel strongly about not using plastic in their homes.
 Personally, I like having both options to use.
 Stainless steel lunch boxes are very durable and don’t hold smells or stains but can be heavy and more cumbersome for little ones to handle.
+Plastic is lighter weight.so my kids like to use those bentos when they have to carry their backpacks around (like at camp).

 - How old is my child and how big is his/her appetite during lunchtime?
 My four-year-old eats about three times as much as my six-year-old at lunch.
 He’s just hungrier during that time of day and I think my older son also prioritizes talking to his classmates over eating.
 Either way, they like very different lunch boxes.
 Younger children might need a box that is easier to open and/or carry on their own if they have to.
+However, if you plan on keeping the box for a long time, say throughout Kindergarten and elementary school, then having extra space in the Bento in the early years is fine.

 - What kind of foods does my child like to eat for lunch?
 Some boxes are better for sandwich packing and some are better for “snacky” type lunches.
 Is packing dips or yogurt important?
 Look for boxes with small compartments or leakproof areas.
 Does your child prefer hot foods or more “main course” options like pasta salad or soup?
 Check the lunch box website, social media page, or Amazon photos to see what kinds of foods they are packing in the box to see if they match up with the kinds of foods your child likes for lunch.
+Remember that larger compartments can be divided up with silicone muffin cups or other containers if needed.
+Also consider if compartments are leakproof when thinking about what types of food you’ll be packing.
+Does the bento come with smaller containers for dips or sauces if you want to pack those?

 - How much do I want to spend?
 The stainless steel lunch boxes are more expensive than the plastic options.
 I think they are more likely to stand the test of time and last most of your child’s lunch box packing career.
 However, if your child is younger, you aren’t sure which lunch box you will like most, or if you’d like to use multiple lunch boxes, you might not want to invest in a more expensive box.